linuxsoftware/ls.joyous/docs/installation.rst

 2.6.1     2.2.4    3.7.1
 =======   ======   =======

 Other versions may work - YMMV.
-Django 2.1 is a definite minimum requirement.